kamyargerami/Laravel-Failure-Notifier/README.md

 ### Contribution

-Please contact us before starting to develop new fork and tell us more about the issue or feature.
+Please contact us before starting to develop a new fork and tell us more about the issue or feature.